 \section{Activities for the reader}

-New here is the inclusion of 200 'activities' in the form of problems, exercises, explorations, literature readings, and 'what if' challenges.
-Many contain additional information complementing the main text, so I suggest you read them as you go along, if not on first reading, then at least on review. \firstactivity{Exercises are flagged like this, with continuous numbering throughout the volume.
-These 'activities' are shown both at the bottom of the pages where included as well as extracted from the main text and repeated as a compilation Ch.~\ref{ch:activities}.} Some were developed by the teachers for the Heliophysics Summer School but most are newly created specifically for this volume.
+New here compared to the printed volumes is the inclusion of 200 'activities' (starting in version 1.3; see the chapter on 'Version history' for a description of changes) in the form of problems, exercises, explorations, literature readings, and 'what if' challenges.
+Many contain additional information complementing the main text, so I suggest you read them as you go along, if not on first reading, then at least on review. \sfirstactivity{ }\regfootnote{Exercises are flagged as \{${\rm A}\#$\} or \{$\circledS{\rm A}\#$\}, also in the margin, with continuous numbering throughout ({\bf this numbering is Version dependent!}).
+Activities can be found in Ch.~\ref{ch:activities}.
+For a selection of of these Activities, solutions and/or supplemental reading are provided in Ch.~\ref{ch:solutions} --~these selected Activities are marked $\circledS$ in the margin and in the compilation in Ch.~\ref{ch:activities}.} Some were developed by the teachers for the Heliophysics Summer School but most are newly created specifically for this volume.
 They are meant to let the reader look up a definition, to introduce a moment of reflection on an equation or figure, to see connections to similarities elsewhere, to get a feel for the magnitude of things or the relative importance of processes, or to consider what would happen under conditions other than those encountered in our Solar System; they are not meant to particularly exercise mathematical skills.
+There are five classes of activities as indicated at their start: ``Look up'' to familiarize you with processes, numbers, and definitions, ``Consider'' to make you think about processes, ``Show'' for applications of equations or numerical estimates, ``Background'' for further information, and ``Advanced/Group'' for larger activities to explore beyond the textbook and/or to undertake with a group of students in a class.
 At the end of the book, in Activity~\ref{act:thefinalquestion}, the reader is asked to reflect back on all the processes that are involved in the habitability of Earth and, by analogy, of exoplanets elsewhere in the Universe.